geediguntashravya/WD_2019501095/project0/README.md

 My project is about the four phases of my life.
 My schooling, college, graduation and post graduation.

 My whole project has 5 html pages, 4 css files and 1 scss file. index.html is my main webpage in which I have given links to the other four html pages.
-I have implemented index.html using basic html/css prpoerties.
+I have implemented index.html using basic html/css properties.
 The styles.css is the css file included in this page.

 Then comes my school page.
 I have implemented this page using bootstrapping.
 I have also additionally added a button feature which will generate the link to official school website.